nobl9/terraform-provider-nobl9/docs/resources/direct_redshift.md

 # nobl9_direct_redshift (Resource)

 Amazon Redshift is a managed scalable database warehouse where Nobl9 users can store their metrics information.
-Nobl9 connects with Amazon Redshift to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to Amazon Redshift for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [Amazon Redshift Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/Amazon_Redshift/?_highlight=redshift#amazon-redshift-direct).